toopster/toopster.github.io/_posts/2020-12-22-when_your_iterative_process_feels_like_going_round_in_circles.markdown

 I find it very difficult to get started with a new project, even this blog post proved to be a challenge with at least 30 minutes staring at a blank screen.

-I used to think that I was procastinating or just being plain lazy and always putting off today what I could do tomorrow.

-But  I have come to understand that, in a lot of situations, it’s just not that easy to immediately dive into a project or solve a problem.
+I used to think that I was procastinating or just being plain lazy and always putting off today what I could do tomorrow, but  I have come to understand that, in a lot of situations, it’s just not that easy to immediately dive into a project or solve a problem.

 <hr size="1" />

-# Figuring out your approach vector
+## Figuring out your approach vector

 In most situations I like to think (a lot) before I act, this can involve research, reading back over study material or the project brief or simply just some quiet time to contemplate the project or problem.